HariNarayananJ04/Hospital-Management-System/README.md

    - Includes **getters and setters** (Encapsulation).
    - Helps the main system to **add**, **view**, or **delete** doctors easily.

-   👉 In interviews, you can say:
-   *“Doctor class is a blueprint for doctor objects.
-It demonstrates encapsulation and data abstraction.”*

 ---

 3. **Patient.java**